 In particular, understand the following terms:

-As the name implies, ready to fly or RTF drones are the easiest type to get started with.
+As the name implies, ready-to-fly or RTF drones are the easiest types to get started with.
 The best choice for beginners, RTF drones come with everything you need to get started.

-Drones aren’t much use without the transmitter and receiver, you may be thinking.
+Drones aren’t much use without the transmitter and receiver; you may be thinking.
 And you’d be right.
-But if this isn’t your first drone, it can actually be useful to attach the machine to a transmitter and receiver that you already own.
+But if this isn’t your first drone, it can actually be useful to attach the machine to a receiver and transmitter that you already own.

-This way, you don’t have to learn a whole set of new controls, and you can often get a longer range than you might from ready to fly model.
+This way, you don’t have to learn a whole set of new controls, and you can often get a longer range than you might from a ready-to-fly model.
 Also, drones of this type tend to be on the cheaper side as compared to the above two.